 Reducing our impact in the hills

 Scotland has the best access to the countryside in the UK.
-But with this comes a responsibility on all of us who explore it to care for the environment.
+With this comes a responsibility on all of us who explore it to care for the environment.

 We try to tread lightly on the land, leaving it as we found it, but sometimes the impact of our actions is not immediately obvious, and the accumulation of many small effects can cause problems.